Biography of John Denver - Country Folk Singer and Songwriter

 John Denver’s father was a Lieutenant Colonel in the Air Force, and his family was transferred to different places frequently.
-Due to this John Denver found it difficult to make friends or stay in a familiar place with known faces.
+Due to this, John Denver found it difficult to make friends or stay in a familiar place with known faces.

 His maternal grandmother played a significant role in encouraging John Denver to learn music.
 At the age of eleven, she gifted John Denver with a guitar.

 He took choir lessons and learned to play the guitar.
-When he was in Tucson Arizona, he sang in the choir for two years.
-During that time, his father was transferred to Montgomery, Alabama and from there he was again transferred to Foxworth, Texas.
+When he was in Tucson, Arizona, he sang in the choir for two years.
+During that time, his father was transferred to Montgomery, Alabama, and from there, he was again transferred to Foxworth, Texas.

 The transfers were a harrowing experience for John Denver.
 He felt unsettled and lonely.

-In Foxworth, Texas John Denver studied at Arlington Heights High School.
+In Foxworth, Texas, John Denver studied at Arlington Heights High School.
 He longed for Denver and wanted to get back to the place that he loved so much.
 In the third year of school, he borrowed his father’s car and made his escape to Denver.

 His father brought him back to Foxworth to finish High School.
 He started playing in local clubs when he was in college.

-He changed his name to John Denver from John Deutschendorf as suggested by Randy Sparks the founder of New Christ Minstrels.
+He changed his name to John Denver from John Deutschendorf, as suggested by Randy Sparks, the founder of New Christ Minstrels.

 John Denver went on to study architecture at Texas Tech University in Lubbock.

 In 1963, he dropped out of University and moved to Los Angeles, California.
-In Los Angeles John Denver sang in many clubs and later on in 1965 he joined a club called The Mitchell Trio.
-He was with the club till 1969 after which he dropped out of the band and concentrated on singing as a solo artist.
+In Los Angeles, John Denver sang in many clubs, and later on, in 1965, he joined a club called The Mitchell Trio.
+He was with the club till 1969, after which he dropped out of the band and concentrated on singing as a solo artist.

 He convinced people to let him play at various venues - schools, colleges, coffee houses, American Legion Hall.
 He offered to play for free.
-He garnered many steadfast fans who loved his songs through his self-promotion.
+He garnered many loyal fans who loved his songs through his self-promotion.
 This convinced the RCA records to work with him.